 From one perspective, it may be difficult to identify the relevant government(s)/public authority(ies) associated with a city.

-There is no definitive list of city names.
+There is no definitive list of city names or single definition of the term “city.”
 From one perspective, if support/non-objection is required for city names regardless of use, and a name corresponds to multiple (or many) city names, it can be difficult for an applicant to determine where support/non-objection should be obtained.

 Some Work Track members have expressed that the support/non-objection mechanism causes rent-seeking and distorts markets.